 In a restaurant you will never order the complete menu (unless you are recreating La Grande Bouffe).
 You have to make a choice.
 Starter, main course and desert.
 Maybe it is even healthier to take only the main course.

 HR should not offer the complete menu.
-Determine the root cause of burning issues, and than choose the intervention that has the highest impact with the least effort.
+Determine the root cause of burning issues, and then choose the intervention that has the highest impact with the least effort.
 Do not strive for perfection and completeness.
-Yes, a holistic vision on people and organizations is necessary.
+Yes, a holistic vision on people and organisations is necessary.
 But holistic is not the same as ‘wholistic’.

 I will take an example in recruitment.

 The question asked to HR is: “We need three people for job A, with at least five years experience in XYZ, and we need them tomorrow and they should be immediately billable’.

 HR is glad they are involved so early in the process, and they take the order.
 If HR is unlucky, they have to write the job profile and the specifications, as the manager has no time.

 It turns out it is not so easy to find candidates who have at least five years experience in XYZ, because those are the candidates all the competitors are looking for as well.
 Hey HR, why does it take so long?
 Do you not have your act together?